rudymartinb/classtree/README.md

 # ClassTree

-Description: tool for php code analysis.
+Description: tool for php7 code analysis.
 The goal is to be able to create a class diagram (PNG or JPG) based on source code statements and parameters and return values types from methods and functions.
+So far it's able to create text files with classes hierarchy ONLY (no interfaces and namespaces ATM).-

+Intended enviroment: bash under Linux.

+Install instructions:

+clone the git and execute install.sh on scrtips directory.
+It will create a ~/bin directory, a symlink to the classtree.sh located at the bin directory and then add a line to your .bash_profile which includes de ~/bin to your PATH enviroment.

+How to use it:

+classtree /path/to/project/sources /tmp/outputfile.txt

-STATUS: Under development.- (see progress.txt under "documentation")
+STATUS: Alpha.
+Under development.- Comments are welcome! (see progress.txt under "documentation")

-Intended enviroment: CLI (bash or MSDOS)